What is High-low Method in Accounting?

 It is very important to understand the concept of high-low method because it is usually used in the preparation of the corporate budget.
 It is used in estimating the expected total cost at any given level of activity on the basis of the assumption that past performance can be practically used to project cost in the future.
 The underlying concept of the method is that the change in the total costs is the variable cost rate multiplied by the change in the number of units of activity.

-This has been a guide to High-Low Method Formula.
-Here we discuss how to create a high-low cost model and calculate variable cost and fixed cost per unit along with the practical examples and downloadable excel sheet.
+This has been a guide to High-Low Method in Accounting and its Definition.
+Here we discuss the formula to create a high-low cost model and calculate the variable cost and fixed cost per unit along with the practical examples and downloadable excel sheet.
 You can learn more about financing from the following articles –